 A strategic assessment of the company is also necessary, including a definition of critical structural deficiencies and an establishment of key outcomes.
 What would be different in 5, 7 and 10 years, post transition?

 Keep in mind as well – filling the new president position requires a thoughtful and professionally performed executive search.
 It is critical to find an executive who is a good fit with the owner as well as the business.
 Often, we also want them to have the potential to become a future buyer of the business.

 We also require the establishment of a Board of Directors—a group whose responsibilities include helping the owner learn to govern without managing.
-The Board of Directors, typically made up of five (5) to seven (7) people, includes the owner, the CEO, and outside Board members.
+The Board of Directors, typically made up of 5 to 7 people, includes the owner, the CEO, and outside Board members.
 If stock in the company has been gifted or shared with family members or key employees, some Boards also include top employees or next generation family members.